Fat-Frumos/Connection/connection/md/milestone_8.conversation.md

 Clicking on _Update_ button the application should send http-request, process the response and display new messages if they are.

-This button can be pressed once a minute and _Update_ button should be disabled!
+This button can be pressed once a minute and _Update_ button should be disabled (user cannot click it)!
 Countdown is supposed to indicate how much time left.
 Countdown disappears when time is out.

 > [!NOTE]
-> Countdown(timer) and disabled _Update_ button is applied only after clicking on _Update_ button.
+> Countdown(timer) and disabled _Update_ button (user cannot click it) is applied only after
-> First visit on the page should not have any effect on timer.
+> clicking on _Update_ button.
+First visit on the page should not have any effect on timer.

 > [!NOTE]
 > Countdown(timer) should display the actual number of seconds remaining until the end of one minute
 > after the _Update_ button is pressed, even if the user navigates across pages.
 That is, if the user
-> presses the _Update_ button, goes to other pages, and returns to the list page after 23 seconds, he
+> presses the _Update_ button, goes to other pages, and returns back to the list page after 23
-> should see the timer showing 37, 36, 35...
+> seconds, he should see the timer showing 37, 36, 35...

 **_Delete_ button**
 Clicking on this button the conversation will be deleted and the partner will not be able to sent